phetsims/qa/issue-templates/rc-test-template.md

 - [ ] showPointerAreas (touchArea=red, mouseArea=blue)
 - [ ] Full screen test
 - [ ] Screenshot test
-- [ ] Does AR need to be notified for any LOL update?
+- [ ] Does AR need to be notified for any LOL updates?

 If any new issues are found, please note them in https://github.com/phetsims/{{REPO}}/issues and reference this issue.